Graduateshotline

 Criteria for Transferring Credits of Graduate Programs

 The policy for transferring credits in graduate programs is essentially different from that of undergraduate programs.
-This is mainly because, during undergraduate programs, candidates usually take transferable credits from local universities while in high school and hence will have a minimum number of differences in the curriculum and courses they wish to transfer credit for.
-Due to the highly specific nature of courses in graduate programs, most courses that candidates wish to transfer will not have a similar curriculum or method of study in the new college which will lead to the credits being non-transferable.
+This is mainly because, during undergraduate programs, candidates usually take transferable credits from local universities while in high school.
+Hence, they will have a minimum number of differences in the curriculum and courses for which they wish to transfer credit.
+Due to the peculiar nature of courses in graduate programs, most courses that candidates wish to transfer will not have a similar curriculum or method of study in the new college, leading to the credits being non-transferable.
 The general criteria that most colleges follow for transferring graduate study credits are-

 Getting in...